TheRealGramdalf/nixos/pkgs/wazuh/README.md

 These are observations made while packaging Wazuh that may or may not have any significance.
 In no particular order:

-- `prefetch-external-dependencies.sh` runs `nix-prefetch-url` twice, and it appears that the file is fetched fully twice - this should be investigated and reduced to a single invocation if possible
+- [X] ~~`prefetch-external-dependencies.sh` runs `nix-prefetch-url` twice, and it appears that the file is fetched fully twice - this should be investigated and reduced to a single invocation if possible~~ Fixed, only one invocation is needed since the dependency name is already known, the only thing to gather is the hash. `--print-path` could be added to change from `path is '$outpath'` to just `$outpath`
-- During the unpack phase of the Wazuh source, the `external-dependencies` are fetched.
+- [ ] During the unpack phase of the Wazuh source, the `external-dependencies` are fetched.
 This has the side effect of causing the download progress bar to "stall" when it is nearly complete, seemingly doing nothing as it downloads said dependencies.
 These should be separated if possible